langleythomas/Software-Development-Notes/README.md

 ### `bash-configuration`

-Contains the `.bashrc` file containing overrides and aliases to ensure the consistency of commands and functionality in the interactive shell sessions across Linux distributions.
+`.bashrc` file containing overrides and aliases to ensure the consistency of commands and functionality in the interactive shell sessions across Linux distributions.

 ### `guake-configuration`

-Contains the `guake_configuration.conf` file containing the overrides required to configure the Guake text editor.
+`guake_configuration.conf` file containing the overrides required to configure the Guake text editor.

 ### `neovim-configuration`

-Contains the `init.vim` file containing the overrides required to configure the Neovim text editor.
+`init.vim` file containing the overrides required to configure the Neovim text editor.

 ### `notes`

-Contains the `Upskilling-Notes.md` file containing summaries and listing resource locations used to learn more about different tools, technologies, and techniques related to software development.
+`Upskilling-Notes.md` file containing summaries and listing resource locations used to learn more about different tools, technologies, and techniques related to software development.

 ### `scripts`

-Contains the `linux_configuration_script.sh` script file required to install software across Debian, Arch, OpenSUSE, and Fedora systems and set overrides.
+`linux_configuration_script.sh` script file required to install software across Debian, Arch, OpenSUSE, and Fedora systems and set overrides.
 Note that in order to ensure each function in the script executes without any issue, you will need to edit the script by removing each comment in the function callers at the bottom of each file.
 Run each of the scripts in this directory by executing the following commands:

 ```bash
 export SCRIPT_FILE_PATH="<Path to the script you wish to run>"